Object-Oriented Groovy Scripting in SoapUI:

 - Classes and Objects

-- Consists of methods and properties.
-Methods are set of instructions that perform a specific action.
-It helps us to reuse the code that is already defined.
-Properties are the variables to store the values temporarily.
+- These comprise of methods and attributes.
+Methods are instruction sets that perform particular functions.
+They allow us to use previously defined code.
+Properties are variables used to store values temporarily.

 - Inheritance